DFE-Digital/ddt-job-descriptions/app/views/jd/lead-service-designer.md

 - the expertise to provide guidance on best practices for inclusive design, ensuring that all services meet or exceed legal, ethical, and user needs
 - the commitment to contribute to the development of policies and practices that embed accessibility and inclusive design into the organisation’s culture and processes

-It is desirable that you demonstrate the following:
+It is desirable if you can demonstrate the following:

 - experience of designing government or public services
 - the expertise to develop and oversee data-driven strategies that ensure design decisions are informed by robust analysis and user research